wallenben/site/src/pages/blog/csl-remote.md

 ---
 layout: '../../layouts/PostLayout.astro'
 title: 'Remoting into CSL at UW - Madison through VSCode Remoter Explorer'
-description: 'CSL - UW's virtual Linux solution - is used in nearly all levels of classes at UW.
-However, it can be sluggish and development time can be compromised by requiring predisposed knowledge to CLI tools, like VIM, GDB, and so forth.'
+description: "CSL is UW's virtual Linux solution.
+It's used in nearly all levels of classes at UW.
+However, it can be sluggish and development time can be compromised by requiring predisposed knowledge to CLI tools, like VIM, GDB, and so forth."
 pubDate: 'April 16 2023'
 heroImage: '/bascom-fall.jpg'
 ---